-11. Management of Debtors' Loan Portfolios in the Ordinary Course of Business
+12. Management of Debtors' Loan Portfolios in the Ordinary Course of Business

-In the ordinary course of the Debtors' business it is necessary for the Debtors from time to time to modify the terms of loans in which the Debtors hold an interest or to foreclose on collateral securing such loans.
+The Debtors have maintained that in the ordinary course of its business it is necessary for them from time to time to modify the terms of loans in which they hold an interest or to foreclose on collateral securing such loans.
 Therefore, in order to set parameters on the Debtors' ability to continue to manage its loan portfolio and conduct foreclosure sales in the ordinary course of business, the Debtors filed a Motion for Authorization to Manage Their Loan Portfolios and Investments in the Ordinary Course of Business, Including Authorization to (A) Honor and/or Fund Certain Pre-Petition Commitments, (B) Foreclose Upon Collateral in Ordinary Course of Business, (C) Enter Into Loan Modification and Forbearance Agreements in the Ordinary Course of Business, and (D) Make Intercompany Loans, Payments and Transfers in the Ordinary Course of Business (the "Ordinary Course Motion") on January 21, 2009.
 After extensive negotiations with the Equity Committee and other parties regarding the parameters for the Debtors to continue these activities in the ordinary course of business without objection by those parties, and the appropriate form of order, and following a hearing on February 10, 2009, the Bankruptcy Court entered an order on March 24, 2009 granting the Ordinary Course Motion.

-12. Sealing Equity Investor List
+13. Sealing Equity Investor List

-In order to protect confidentiality of its investors, SC II filed a Motion to Seal List of Equity Security Holders Required Under Bankruptcy Rule 1007(c).
-The Bankruptcy Court granted the Motion by order entered on January 30, 2009, and SC II then filed the list of equity security holders in SC II under seal with the Bankruptcy Court.
-The order granting the Motion to Seal provides procedures for parties in interest to obtain a copy of the list by signing a form of Confidentiality Agreement attached to the Motion.
+SC II filed a Motion to Seal List of Equity Security Holders Required Under Bankruptcy Rule 1007(c), which motion was granted by an order of the Bankruptcy Court on January 30, 2009.
+SC II has filed the list of equity security holders in SC II under seal with the Bankruptcy Court.
+The order granting the motion to seal provides procedures for parties in interest to obtain a copy of the list by obtaining Bankruptcy Court approval upon a showing of good cause and by signing a form of Confidentiality Agreement attached to the motion.

-13. Valuations of the Debtors' Assets
+14. Valuations of the Debtors' Assets